-The other long-term financial assets are held in a trust with a reputable local bank with high quality external credit rating.
-The sinking fund is composed of an interest-earning cash account and Malta Government Stocks, whose credit risk is considered to be negligible in light of the stable local economic environment.
+The other long-term financial assets are held in a trust with a reputable local bank with high quality external credit rating and a licensed investment service company which is regulated by the Malta Financial Services Authority (MFSA).
+The sinking funds are composed of interest-earning bank accounts and Malta Government Stocks, whose credit risk is considered to be negligible in light of the stable local economic environment.